 I look forward to talking with you more about your story and embarking on the journey of your self-exploration together.

 Amy Sosa, PsyD, is a clinical psychologist specializing in the treatment of post-traumatic stress, eating disorders, body image issues, relationship difficulties, grief, and behavioral problems.
 She was awarded a Doctorate in Clinical Psychology from the Illinois School of Professional Psychology, where she was also awarded a Master of Arts in Clinical Psychology.
 She received a Bachelor of Arts in Psychology from the University of Colorado at Boulder.
 In addition to her schooling, Dr. Sosa is trained in Trauma-Focused Cognitive Behavioral Therapy for children/adolescents and Cognitive Processing Therapy for adults with PTSD.
-Dr. Sosa’s professional memberships include the International Society for Traumatic Stress Studies and the International Association of Eating Disorder Professionals.
+She serves as a clinical supervisor to therapy trainees at the Florida Center for Survivors of Torture.
+Dr. Sosa is an eating disorders specialist and served as a clinical director at a local adolescent, residential treatment facility.
+Her professional memberships include the International Society for Traumatic Stress Studies and the International Association of Eating Disorder Professionals.